The asymptotic expansion of the spacetime metric at the event horizon: Introduction

-We have thus shown that each vacuum spacetime with a smooth non-degenerate Killing horizon gives an induced initial data set $(\H, \sigma, V)$ in a geometric way.
+We have thus shown that each vacuum spacetime with a smooth non-degenerate Killing horizon gives induced data $(\H, \sigma, V)$ in a geometric way.
 Note the following two important properties of $\s$ and $V$: \begin{itemize} \item Firstly, we have

 i.e.\ $V$ is a Killing vector field with respect to $\s$. \item Secondly, note that

 is constant, i.e.\ the length of $V$ with respect to $\s$ is constant. \end{itemize}